ovito-org/MatchMolecule/README.md

 Match parts of molecules using query strings.

 ## Description / Examples
 This modifier allows you to select sections of molecules using query strings.
-The query strings use a simplied form of [SMILES](https://en.wikipedia.org/wiki/Simplified_Molecular_Input_Line_Entry_System):
+The queries employ a simplified version of SMILES, [SMILES](https://en.wikipedia.org/wiki/Simplified_Molecular_Input_Line_Entry_System), where molecules are defined using strings.

 ![Smile explanation image](https://upload.wikimedia.org/wikipedia/commons/0/00/SMILES.png)
 > Original by Fdardel, slight edit by DMacks, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons

-where molecules can be defined by strings.

 ### Selecting linear molecules
-In the simplest form `HOH` can be used to define the water (`H-O-H`) molecule.
+For example, the string HOH defines the water molecule (H-O-H).

 ### Adding side chains
-To define more complex molecules one can use `()`.
-To select this submolecule,
+Use parentheses `()`, To define more complex molecules.
+To select the submolecule:
 ```
   O
    \